Synerty/peek-core-device/peek_core_device/doc-admin/admin_tasks/admin_tasks.rst

 Enrolling Devices
 `````````````````

-The document type names displayed to the user can be update via the admin UI.
+The enrolled devices are displayed to the administrator via the admin UI.
-To update the names, follow this procedure:
+To remove, enroll or unenroll devices, follow this procedure:

 ----